micahcantor/buffalo/README.md

 Ctrl+T: test
 ```

-## Bugs
+## Limitations

-There are some known bugs:
+There are many unimplemented features:

 - Horizontal scrolling has not been implemented, so characters past the width of the terminal cannot be viewed, but they can be edited.
+- Tab input has not been implemented